Apartment Fire Incident

 TEST FORMAT

-The Apartment Fire is a written simulation exercise.
-It consists of two parts, which correspond to two phases of the incident.
+The interview simulation consists of two parts, which correspond to two phases of the incident.
 In Phase I, assessees are told they are the Incident Commander and arrive along with first alarm companies (or shortly thereafter).
 In Phase II, assessees are told to assume that someone else was in charge during Phase I, and that they arrive at a later point and are the highest ranking officer on the scene.
 In each phase, pictures are provided showing the fire and smoke, diagrams of the area are given, and the resources on scene are listed.
-Assessees are then given reports of on-scene fire fighting activities and observations by company officers, just as they would receive them during an actual fire.
-Assessees must specify their strategy and tactics, and detail all actions they would take.
-Assessees are given 80 minutes to complete Phase I, and 100 minutes to complete Phase II.
-Versions for different types of apartment buildings (i.e. wood, brick, etc.) are available.
+Assessees are then informed by panel members of on-scene fire fighting activities, observations by company officers and/or other events as they occur (event by event).
+The process is designed to simulate the real-time demands placed on an Incident Commander.
+Assessees must specify their strategy and tactics, and detail all actions they would take in response to each event or development that occurs.
+The interview for Phase I typically takes about 30 minutes; and if both Phases I and II are used, the interview takes about 60 minutes.
+An alternate form of Phase II is for a mass casualty incident, and if used, the interview may take as much as 75 minutes.
 Please inquire.